How do you get rid of head lice?

-- Dimeticone gels, lotions or sprays (eg Hedrin, NYDA and Linicin).
-Dimeticone is a physical insecticide – it kills the lice by coating them so that they can’t breathe.
+- Dimeticone gels, lotions or sprays.
+Dimeticone is a physical insecticide – it kills the lice by coating them so they can’t breathe.

-- Isopropyl myristate and cyclomethicone solutions or aerosol products (eg Full Marks and Vamousse).
-This is another type of physical insecticide that kills the lice by dissolving their outer wax coating.
+- Isopropyl myristate and cyclomethicone solutions or sprays.
+These are also physical insecticides.
+They kill the lice by dissolving their outer wax coating.

-- Malathion (eg Derbac-M).
+- Malathion.
 This is currently the only chemical insecticide recommended for use in the UK.
-It works by poisoning the head lice.
+It works by poisoning head lice.

-Products containing the insecticide permethrin (eg Lyclear) are not currently recommended as there is evidence head lice are becoming resistant to it.
+Products containing the insecticide permethrin are no longer recommended because head lice are becoming resistant to this insecticide.

-You’ll need to apply insecticides to your hair and scalp and leave it on for a certain amount of time, as directed in the product packaging.
-This can be as short as 15 minutes, or as long as overnight for some products.
-You then need to wash it out using shampoo.
-It’s usually recommended to apply the treatment twice, leaving seven days between the applications – this kills any new lice that may have hatched.
+You’ll need to put the insecticide on your hair and scalp and leave it for a certain amount of time.
+This can be as short as 15 minutes or as long as overnight depending on the product.
+So, read the product packaging first.
+You then need to wash the product out using normal shampoo.
+You’ll usually need to put the treatment on twice with seven days between the applications – this kills any new lice that may have hatched.

 Wet combing or 'bug busting'

-This treatment involves removing lice by regularly combing wet hair with a plastic, fine-toothed comb, head lice detection comb.
-This is also the best method for detecting head lice – the technique for wet combing is discussed in the section above, Checking for head lice.
-If you’re using wet combing as a way to remove head lice, you’ll need to do this every four days for two weeks.
-It’s important that you keep wet combing your hair until you haven’t seen any full-grown lice for three consecutive sessions.
+Wet combing involves removing lice by regularly combing wet hair with a plastic, fine-toothed head-lice-detection comb.
+If you’re using wet combing to remove head lice, you’ll need to do it every four days for two weeks.
+It’s important to keep wet combing your hair until you haven’t seen any full-grown lice for three consecutive sessions.